Saving Foundation Flow-Matching Priors for Inverse Problems: Experiments

-\cref{tab:quantitative} summarizes a part of the quantitative results; details and visualizations can be found in \cref{sec:app-exp-detail}.
-We can observe that: \textbf{(1)} Our FMPlug is the overall winner by all metrics but CLIPIQA and MUSIQ, the no-reference metrics, beating the untrained DIP---a strong baseline.
-FlowChef and FlowDPS, with and without text prompts, lag behind even the untrained DIP by large margins and generate visually blurry and oversmooth images as shown in \cref{fig:visual_gauss_main}, highlighting the general struggle of interleaving methods to ensure simultaneous measurement and manifold feasibility; \textbf{(2)} For plug-in methods, our FMPlug improves upon D-Flow---our main competitor, by considerable margins based on all metrics but CLIPIQA, showing the solid advantage of our warm-start strategy and Gaussian regularization over theirs; and \textbf{(3)} FMPlug further improves PSNR and SSIM slightly over FMPlug-W, with the largest improvement seen in CLIPIQA, showing stronger visual quality.
-This confirms the benefits brought about by the sharp Gaussianity regularization.
+\paragraph{Results} \cref{tab:quantitative} summarizes the quantitative results.
+We observe that: \textbf{(1)} Our FMPlug is the overall winner across all metrics except CLIPIQA, beating the untrained DIP---a strong baseline.
+FlowChef and FlowDPS, with text prompts, lag behind even the untrained DIP by large margins and generate visually blurry, oversmooth, and often hallucinated images, as shown in \cref{fig:visual_gaussian}, highlighting the general struggle of interleaving methods to ensure simultaneous measurement and manifold feasibility; \textbf{(2)} For plug-in methods, our FMPlug improves upon D--Flow---our main competitor---by considerable margins based on all metrics except CLIPIQA, showing the solid advantage of our warm-start strategy and Gaussian regularization over theirs; and \textbf{(3)} FMPlug further improves PSNR and SSIM slightly over FMPlug-W, showing stronger visual quality.
+This confirms the benefits of the sharp Gaussianity regularization.
+More quantitative results, visualization, and discussion can be found in \cref{sec:complete-exp-res}.

-To benchmark our progress in bridging the performance gap between foundation and domain-specific priors, we expand \cref{tab:comp-prior-strength} to include more competing methods and our method into \cref{tab:ds_vs_fd}.
-On both Gaussian deblurring and super-resolution, by most of the metrics, our FMPlug (FD) gets closer or even comparable to the performance of SOTA methods with domain-specific priors.